 Information

-• The poster presentation competition winner will receive a plaque and a book scholarship.
+- The winners will receive a book scholarship.

-• Submit a title and 250-word description of the poster using the abstract submission form.
+- Submit a title and a 250-word description of the poster using the abstract submission form.

-• Although there is no cost to attend the conference for student presenters, all attendees must register for the conference so we have an accurate count for food and materials.
+- Although there is no cost to attend the conference for student presenters, all attendees must register to ensure an accurate count for food and materials.

 Guidelines and Scoring

-• The posters will be judged on the quality of the poster, the quality of the presentation, and the quality of the research performed.
+- The posters will be judged on the quality of the poster, the presentation, and the research.

-• Although there is no cost to attend the conference for student presenters, all attendees must register for the conference so we have an accurate count for food and materials.
+- Although there is no cost to attend the conference for student presenters, all attendees must register to ensure an accurate count for food and materials.

 Helpful Websites